litmuschaos/v1-litmus-docs/docs/chaostoolkit-k8-pod-delete.md

 - Causes graceful pod failure of application replicas using chaostoolkit based on provided namespace and Label while doing health checks against the endpoint
 - Tests deployment sanity with steady state hypothesis executed pre and post pod failures
-- Service resolution will failed if Application replicas are not present.
+- Service resolution will fail if application replicas are not present.

 ## Integrations